-The CED stresses that the general dental practitioner or dentist is qualified to carry out all acts performed by the specialist dentist, and must not be forbidden to perform any of the activities of the specialist dentist.
+The CED stresses that the general dental practitioner or dentist is qualified to carry out all acts performed by the specialist dentist and must not be forbidden to perform any of the activities of the specialist dentist.

-The CED acknowledges that the general dental practitioner or dentist may refer a patient to a specialist dentist if he/she considers that is appropriate or necessary.
+The CED acknowledges the increasing specialization of dentistry in Europe and recognises that the general dental practitioner or dentist may refer a patient to a specialist dentist if he/she considers that is appropriate or necessary.

-Unanimously adopted by the CED General Meeting on 20 May 2016
+Unanimously adopted at the CED General Meeting in November 2023